Windsor.ai Connectors API Documentation

 Generate authorization link

-Windsor.ai provides an endpoint to generate a co-user authorisation link.
+Windsor.ai provides an endpoint to generate a co-user authorization link.
 This allows your clients or teammates to connect their data sources without sharing credentials.

 You can restrict the link to a single connector or allow any source.